purpleKarrot Gedankenexperimente

 Proper Comparisons in CMake

-It really saddens me whenever I see code like this:
+It always saddens me when I see code like this:

 if(${CMAKE_SYSTEM_NAME} STREQUAL Darwin)